 In accordance with the CAE Graduate Bulletin, the final grade for each assessment component is either: Pass, Fail, or Fail with option to retake once.
 Failing the written assessment constitutes a failing grade for the entire qualifying examination; the oral examination will not be permitted until the written examination is passed.
-Even if the written assessment is passed, a failing grade for the oral assessment also constitutes a failing grade for the entire results in dismissal from the Ph.D. program.
+A failing grade results in dismissal from the Ph.D. program.